omrawaley/geometry-calculators/README.md

 Might be a bit slower lol.

+Executables available in the `exec` folder!

-Run `python "path-to-py"` in your command line!
+Run `python "path-to-py"` in your command line when using source code.
+Double click or cd into the directory with the executable and run `./main` to run the executable!

 Note: You may have to use either `python` or `python3` depending on your installed version of Python.